akoutsianas/ap_5th_powers/README.md

-This is the MAGMA code for paper with title
+This is the MAGMA code for the paper with title

 "The equation (x - d)^5 + x^5 + (x + d)^5 = y^n"

 by Michael A. Bennett and Angelos Koutsianas.